 - Big button phone and TV remotes help those will failing eyesight.

-- Voice activated thermostats let you change the temperature in the room with voice commands.
+- Voice-activated thermostats let you change the room temperature with voice commands.

 - Appliance monitoring can provide reminders to turn off a coffee pot or oven and automatically lock doors.